 Residence Life and First Year Experience encourages students to socialize and invite guests to their residence, as long as it does not disrupt the community and/or involve any policy violations.
-For safety of our residents we have placed a maximum capacity for their spaces:

-Residence Halls

-Students in the residence halls, this includes Henley, Morlan, Pralle-Sodaro, Sandhu, and Glass, may not have more than six (6) guests or other students in their room.

-Apartments

-Residents of the apartments, Sandhu suites, and The K suites may not have more than ten (10) guests or other students in their apartment.
+For safety reasons, students in the residence halls may not have more than eight guests or other students in their room; residents of the apartments, Sandhu suites, and The K suites may not have more than 12 guests or other students in their apartment.
+This includes guests or other students who may be either inside or outside the residence.
 These limits will be used when staff members are called to respond to a social gathering.

 Any person, including a current student, who is not assigned to a residence hall room but is in the building or room for the purpose of visiting students who are assigned to the room is considered the guest of the student being visited.
 All guests who are not enrolled Chapman University students must be registered online.

 Any social gathering that violates this policy will be dispersed immediately by Residence Life staff and First Year Experience and/or Public Safety officers and will result in conduct review.
 When a social gathering is dispersed, all guests or other students must immediately leave the residence.
 The resident host, their guests, and other students present are required to cooperate with the staff and assist with the immediate dispersing of the social gathering.
-Any resistance, verbal or physical, toward University officials, may result in loss of housing privileges, sanctions, and/or arrest by law enforcement.
+Any resistance, verbal or physical, toward University officials may result in loss of housing privileges, sanctions, and/or arrest by law enforcement.

-Furthermore, all social gatherings must comply with the policies listed in the Student Conduct Code and other University policies, including, but not limited to, Identification, Quiet Hours, Illegal Controlled Substances, and Alcoholic Beverages policies University staff will respond to any social gathering of two or more students or guests anywhere in the residential areas that may be violating a university policy, and the gathering will be dispersed immediately.
+Furthermore, all social gatherings must comply with the policies listed in the Student Conduct Code and other University policies, including, but not limited to, Identification, Quiet Hours and Alcoholic Beverages policies University staff will respond to any social gathering of two or more students or guests anywhere in the residential areas that may be violating a university policy, and the gathering will be dispersed immediately.